bigdataonline/edu.purdue.krannert.bigdata/twitter/README.md

 The schema folder has a schema used when adding a Pub/Sub topic as a data source to BigQuery (when using the DataFlow interface).
 This schema defines how DataFlow is to parse the messages in the Pub/Sub topic.

+Note that there are other fields within the tweets and twitter users that are not extracted by the code which you may find interesting, such as the actual text of the tweets.
+The tweet text is in two locations, an element named "text" and a field named "full_text" within the "extended_tweet" element.
+The entire tweet is extracted by the code and can be found in the "text" field (sorry for the confusion since twitter has a 'text' field in its tweets.)

+You can easily extract the text fields from the tweets in BigQuery as:

+> SELECT
+>    *,
+>    JSON_EXTRACT(text,'$.text') text_text,
+>    JSON_EXTRACT(text,'$.extended_tweet.full_text') text_extended
+>FROM twitter.tweets;

+_(where twitter is your dataset name and tweets is your table name.)_